aayushibansal2001/Navigate-the-Mars-Rover-Project/README.md

 # The Mars Rover Project
-please delete the src and other folder.
-Also delete the new-brach
+Added the grid and mouse down effect on the index.html page